 Transforming the future of agriculture through synthetic photorespiration

-We aim at designing and engineering synthetic photorespiration bypass routes that directly tackle the deficits and inefficiencies of natural photorespiration to support higher photosynthetic rate and yield.
+We aim to design and engineer synthetic photorespiration bypass routes that directly tackle the deficits and inefficiencies of natural photorespiration.
+The introduction of these synthetic pathways into plants will support higher photosynthetic rate and yield.